 Disabled Students’ Allowances or DSAs are designed to help meet the extra course costs students can face as a direct result of a disability, on-going health condition, mental health condition or specific learning difficulty.
 DSAs don’t have to be paid back and the type of support you receive will be determined by your specific needs not your household income.
 Please contact LJMU’s Disability team for further advice: 0151 231 3164/3165.

 All full-time postgraduate students studying courses lasting one year or more are eligible for a council tax exemption certificate.

 Graduates of MA Exhibition Studies have gone on to work for major cultural institutions, including The Henry Moore Institute (Leeds), British Music Experience (Liverpool), and National Museums Liverpool.
-Some students have continued their research interests and go on to PhD research.
+Some students havepursued their research interests and gone on to PhD research.

 International applicants are required to demonstrate equivalent qualifications to the standard requirements for entry when applying for courses at LJMU.